Diego Maradona became a global celebrity as a soccer player. But the world remembers him as more.

 “My grandfather told me about the joys, dribbling and impossible things that Diego did on the field,” one fan wrote.
 “Today my grandmother, with her eyes full of tears, told me what it was like to win the ’86 World Cup.”

-Lionel Messi, Maradona’s heir-apparent in Argentine soccer royalty, said it was a sad day not just for Argentina, but soccer itself.
+Lionel Messi, Maradona’s heir-apparent in Argentine soccer royalty, said it was a sad day not just for Argentina but soccer itself.
 “He leaves us, but he’s not gone, because el Diego is eternal,” he wrote on Instagram.

 The Vatican said Pope Francis, the first Argentine pontiff, has remembered Maradona — a “poet of soccer” — in his prayers.

 The news ricocheted into neighboring Brazil, where Pelé, who along with Maradona was voted by FIFA in 2000 as the greatest player in soccer’s history, mourned the loss.
-“I lost a great friend and the world lost a legend,” he said.
+“I lost a great friend, and the world lost a legend,” he said.
 “One day, I hope that we can play ball together in heaven.”

 In England, where many still speak often of the goal Maradona scored with his fist in 1986 — called the “hand of God” goal — there was an outpouring of grief over his death.

-“By some distance the best player of my generation and arguably the greatest of all time,” said Gary Lineker, the England striker who played against Maradona in that game.
+“By some distance the best player of my generation and arguably the greatest of all time,” said Gary Lineker, the striker who played against Maradona in that game.
 “After a blessed but troubled life, hopefully he’ll finally find some comfort in the hands of God.”

-In Italy, where Maradona spent the best years of his career playing in the city of Naples, his death was met with sadness and gratitude.
-Mourners gathered outside the San Paolo Stadium, where he once played, waving a flag emblazoned with the image of Maradona.
+In Italy, where Maradona spent the best years of his career playing in Naples, his death was met with sadness and gratitude.
+Mourners gathered outside San Paolo Stadium, where he once played, waving a flag emblazoned with the image of Maradona.
 Naples Mayor Luigi de Magistris said in a Facebook video that the city’s love for Maradona was “visceral,” calling for the stadium to be named after him.

 “For us he’s the one who made Naples dream,” de Magistris said.
 “He gave us happiness.
 Many called their children Diego.”

 Maradona came to Naples in the mid-1980s at a time when he and the city he played in were at a crossroads.
-In a city known for mismanagement and unemployment — and the base of a team perennially clobbered by wealthier teams in the north — Maradona arrived to the welcome ceremony via helicopter.
+In a city known for mismanagement and unemployment — and the base of a team perennially clobbered by wealthier teams — Maradona arrived to the welcome ceremony via helicopter.
 Some 75,000 cheered from the stands to greet him.

-But the controversies soon piled up.
+But the controversies piled up.
 Maradona gained weight, dealt with paternity suits, failed a drug test for cocaine and was accused of domestic violence, which he denied.
 A man who once seemed so invincible suddenly appeared anything but.
 As the years have passed, however, many in Naples have come to see him as the embodiment of the city’s best qualities: fearlessness and creativity.

-Even now, Maradona’s portrait is painted on the sides of apartment buildings, his jersey hangs in countless bars, and stores sell his figurines alongside that of the pope.
+Even now, Maradona’s portrait is painted on the sides of apartment buildings, his jersey hangs in countless bars, and stores sell his figurines alongside those of the pope.
 His image looms in religious shrines.

 Weeks ago, he left a match he was coaching early.
-Then earlier this month, he checked into a medical clinic in La Plata, Argentina.
+Then this month, he checked in to a clinic in La Plata, Argentina.
 The doctor said he was suffering from a head injury that Maradona could not recall.

 Authorities on Wednesday said there were no signs of violence surrounding his death.
 “The death only has natural characteristics,” said a local official.